HaicoMaters/Price-Comparison-Website/README.md

    ## Core Features

-   - **Product Listings**: Users can view products, vendors, and price listings.
+   - **Product Listings**: Users can view products, vendors, and price listings as well as graphs including the price history of individual products.
    - **Search Functionality**: Users can search for products by keywords in their description or title, and filter by categories.
 Pagination has been added to allow for better navigation of large product listings.
    - **User Accounts and Roles**:
    - **Admin**: Admin users can add, edit, and delete vendors, products, and listings.
 Also, admins have access to a admin panel.